 Aliquoting is the portioning of a sample into precisely known amounts (such as volume or mass) to be used in further analyses.
 Knowledge of the exact quantity of the aliquot is important for any quantifications made during sample analysis.
 It is vital to maintain a standard procedure for aliquoting samples to ensure consistency and accuracy.

-An analytical run is the analysis of single batch of the sample.
-A batch of samples is a complete set of samples along with calibration standards and QC samples that have been processed at the same time in the order in which they will be analyzed.
-The analysis run-time varies widely as an analytical run may take 24+ hours to complete, or multiple analytical runs may be completed within a single day.
+An analytical run is the analysis of a single batch of samples.
+A batch of samples is a complete set of samples along with calibration standards, QC samples, and matrix blanks that have been processed at the same time in the order in which they will be analyzed.
+The analysis run-time varies widely based on the methodology and instrumentation as an analytical run may take 24+ hours to complete, or multiple analytical runs may be completed within a single day.

 Acceptance Criteria of an Analytical Run

-The acceptance criteria of an analytical run should be defined in the method development SOP.
-One standard criterion is a calibration standard accuracy level where at least 75% of calibration standards should be within 15% of the nominal concentration of the standard determined by back-calculation (using the calibration curve to find out the concentration of the calibration standards).
-Another standard criterion is a QC standard accuracy level where at least 67% of QC standards should be within 15% of their nominal concentrations.
+The acceptance criteria of an analytical run is defined in the method development SOP.
+For chromatographic assays, one standard criterion is a calibration standard accuracy level where at least 75% of calibration standards should be within 15% of the nominal concentration of the standard determined by back-calculation (using the calibration curve to find out the concentration of the calibration standards).
+Another standard criterion is a QC standard accuracy level where at least 67% of QC standards should be within 15% of their nominal concentrations for chromatographic bioanalytical assays.

 The calibration range is determined early in method development and may be re-evaluated later during sample analysis due to a narrower range of analyte concentrations in samples than expected, or due to analyte concentrations of samples being outside of the calibration range.
 If the calibration curve range is changed, the method should be partially revalidated to ensure accuracy and precision.